industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ### SIMATIC Target and Simulink

-If you're want to play around with the model in Simulink, you'll need to initialize the parameters by running the provided .m file in Matlab.
+If you want to try out the model in Simulink, you'll need to initialize the parameters by running the provided .m file in Matlab.

 ![simulink00](/docs/graphics/simulink_00.png)

-In Simulink, open the Settings page.
+Open the Simulink model and go to the Settings page.

 ![simulink01](/docs/graphics/simulink_01.png)